-Numbness, tingling in the fingers, or weakness of the hand and arm can occur on the affected side of the body.
-Numbness of the hand or inner arm indicates compression of the brachial plexus by the tumor and not necessarily nerve invasion.
-Weakness or atrophy of the muscles of the hand is caused by tumor invasion of the ulnar nerve.
+- Numbness or weakness of the hand and arm and tingling in the fingers can occur on the affected side of the body.
+Numbness of the hand or inner arm indicates the tumor is compressing the brachial plexus, a network of nerves that run from the spine to the chest, shoulder, arm and hand, and not necessarily invading a nerve.
+Weakness or atrophy of the hand muscles occurs when the tumor invades the ulnar nerve.

-Excessive sweating or flushing of the face on the affected side can result as well.
+- Excessive sweating or flushing of the face on the affected side.

-Surgery for Pancoast tumors involves resecting the upper lobe of the lung as well as any portion of the chest wall, or other structures that are involved with the tumor.
+- Surgery for Pancoast tumor typically includes removing the lung’s upper lobe as well as any portion of the chest wall and other structures that the tumor involves.
 Roswell Park is a high-volume thoracic surgery center with expertise in the complex surgical management of these tumors.
 In many cases, surgeons from multiple specialties may be involved in the procedure.
-In selected situations, a minimally invasive approach may be feasible for your surgical resection.
+In selected situations, a minimally invasive approach may be possible.